MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 2. In the console tree, expand the structure until you see the container where you want to create the user account.
 For example, some organizations have a Services OU or similar account.
 Right-click the container, click **New**, and then click **User**.

-3. In the **New Object - User** text boxes, enter appropriate names for all the fields so that it is clear that you're creating a user account.
+3. In the **New Object - User** text boxes, enter appropriate names for all the fields so that it's clear that you're creating a user account.
 Be sure to follow your organization's policy for creating a service account, if such a policy exists.
 As an example, you could enter the following, and then click **Next**.

     - **First name**: _Ndes_